Neil Strauss: The Game and the seduction community

 His follow-up book, the graphic novel How to Make Money Like a Porn Star, was published on September 26, 2006.
 The same year, "Shoot", Strauss' short film about becoming a rock star, was released.
 He co-wrote, directed and performed in Shoot.
 Also in 2006, in collaboration with Dave Navarro and Entourage writer Cliff Dorfman, he created a one-hour TV drama The Product for FX.
 He also worked with James Gandolfini on a show, Roadies, for HBO.
 In 2007, he released a follow-up to The Game, Rules of the Game, a two-book boxed set.

 Strauss has continued to be involved with pickup artistry through his dating coaching company Stylelife Academy, founded in 2007.
 Most of the coaching is done by employed coaches, rather than Strauss himself, though he does make appearances at yearly conferences and in some video products sold by the company.

 In 2012, Strauss released a board game/party game as a follow up to The Game and Rules of the Game called "Who's Got Game?
-The Game with Benefits."
+The Game with Benefits".

 Strauss is credited with popularizing the pick-up artist community and making its existence widely known.
 In an October 2015 interview he said of that community "there are some really damaged people with hateful and distorted views of reality gathering other people who share those views", attracting people with "neurotic wounds" and with "character disorders", trying to find help and to change themselves.

 Marriage and divorce

 On August 31, 2013, Strauss married the model Ingrid De La O, whom he met in 2010.
-Before the wedding, he held a funeral-themed bachelor's party, laying to rest his 'Style' persona.
+Before the wedding, he held a funeral-themed bachelor's party, laying to rest his "Style" persona.

-In March 2015, Strauss had a child and shared the news on his website, along with information on his new book, The Truth: An Uncomfortable Book About Relationships, which was released on October 13, 2015.
+In March 2015, Strauss' wife gave birth to their first child.
+His book The Truth: An Uncomfortable Book About Relationships was released on October 13, 2015.
 The Truth, a sequel to The Game, covers his struggles to build and maintain a relationship with Ingrid after his years of immersion in the seduction community.

 Strauss and Ingrid De La O divorced in October 2018.

-In February 2020, Strauss confirmed his divorce from Ingrid De La O on Gabrielle Reece's podcast and talked about his life after his divorce among other things.